 Petros, as a professional, wants training processes in new design methodologies to emphasize practical application and practice on concepts and tools and not so much on theory because in this way he will be able to immediately apply the knowledge he receives in his work.
 Petros wants to be able to connect and exchange knowledge and opinions with people who have common interests and concerns about the subject because in this way he will receive added value that contributes to his development over time even after the end of a training program.
-Petros wants to clearly communicate the value of a design thinking training program he wants to clearly communicate the benefits that a design thinking training program will provide him in his work so that he can convince his superiors to pay the tuition.
+Petros · so that he can convince his superiors to pay the tuition.